KekoFigueroa-dev/code_breaker_app/README.md

 # Code Breaker App

 A Python app that encodes and decodes secret messages using frequency analysis from two key texts.
-The "keys" are actual paragraphs from *A Game of Thrones* (ASOIAF Book 1), making your cipher as epic as Westeros itself.
+The "keys" are actual paragraphs from *A Game of Thrones* (ASOIAF Book 1).

 ## How it works